bediger4000/probability-club/README.md

 The game simulator consistently gives a 5:6 game as the cheapest, averaging $36 as the Probability Club dues.
 A 5:5 game would cost Alice about $42 in dues.
+Corresponding median fees are $25.00 and $29.00.

-I do not know why this is.
+I do not know why this is,
+but it looks like Alice should choose the 5:6 game to probably get the lowest Probability Club dues, but look further down at the probability distribution.

 ## Interview Analysis